jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-12-agents-and-verification.md

 \end{aligned}
 $$

-We can see in this case, if we keep trying, assuming the model will be right
-$P_s$ (so the prob of success doesn't change knowing the model previously failed for example), we will have saved time if $P_s > V_r$.
+In this case, if attempts continue, assuming the model will be right $P_s$ (so the prob of success doesn't change knowing the model previously failed for example), time is saved if $P_s > V_r$.
 This is the same result as for the fire and forget case.

 ### Which Is Better?

-This brings an interesting question.
-As we develop more agents, which case is better to optimize for?
+This raises an interesting point.
+As agent development progresses, which case is better to optimize for?

-If we take the ratio:
+Taking the ratio:

 $$
 \begin{aligned}